 David Morris was elected to the Legislative Assembly in November 2006, and re-elected in 2010, 2014 and 2018, representing the district of Mornington, which includes the towns of Mount Eliza, Mount Martha, Moorooduc and Mornington.

-David currently serves as Shadow Minister for Environment and Climate Change and Shadow Minister for Bay Protection in the 59th Parliament of Victoria.
+David currently serves as Shadow Minister for Finance, Shadow Minister for Bay Protection, Shadow Minister for Fishing and Boating and Shadow Minister for Ageing in the 59th Parliament of Victoria.

 David’s Parliamentary career has also included stints as Shadow Minister for Local Government (2014-18), Shadow Minister for Finance (2014-18), as Deputy Chair of the Parliament’s Public Accounts and Estimates Committee (2014-18), and Deputy Chair of the Privileges Committee of the Legislative Assembly (2014-18), Parliamentary Secretary for Local Government (2010-14), Acting Speaker (2010-14), Chair of the Public Accounts and Estimates Committee (2013-14), Chair of the Ministerial Advisory Committee on Public Libraries (2012-14), Deputy Chair of the Drugs and Crime Prevention Committee of the Parliament (2007 – 2010), Shadow Parliamentary Secretary for Local Government (Feb 2008 – Nov 2010) and Shadow Parliamentary Secretary for Environment (Nov 2009 – Nov 2010).